naokimas/clustering-corr-mat/README.md

 Clustering coefficients for correlation matrices.
 Please cite

-Naoki Masuda, Michiko Sakaki, Takahiro Ezaki, Takamitsu Watanabe.
+Naoki Masuda, Michiko Sakaki, Takahiro Ezaki, Takamitsu Watanabe.<br>
-Clustering coefficients for correlation networks.
+Clustering coefficients for correlation networks.<br>
 [Frontiers in Neuroinformatics, 12, 7 (2018).](https://doi.org/10.3389/fninf.2018.00007)

-when using the code provided here.
+when using the code provided here.<br>
 This paper proposes clustering coefficients for correlation matrix data.

 ## Code in Python

-- corrmat_clust_coef.py: functions to calculate the local and global clustering coefficients for correlation matrices
+- **corrmat_clust_coef.py**: functions to calculate the local and global clustering coefficients for correlation matrices
 - test_corrmat_clust_coef.py: an example script to use functions defined in corrmat_clust_coef.py
 - weighted_clust_coef.py: functions to calculate the local and global weighted clustering coefficients for weighted networks.
-Other researchers proposed these methods in mid 2000s, and we examined them for correlation matrix data for comparison purposes.
+Other researchers proposed these methods in mid 2000s, and we examined them for correlation matrix data for comparison purposes in our paper.
 - test_weieghted_clust_coef.py: an example script to use functions defined in weighted_clust_coef.py on a correlation matrix as input

 Usage: